The best way to get rid of leaves this fall

 Taking regular breaks is another important part of this chore.
 Otherwise, the vigorous exercise will tire you out too quickly.
 “Similar to shoveling snow,” he says, “it’s a physical activity, so be really careful to pace yourself.”

 Another way to avoid burning out is to use proper leaf-raking posture.
 That nifty full-size rake, for example, should let you keep your back straight.
 In addition, move your feet instead of bending over, and walk to the leaves with lots of little steps instead of leaning over and dragging them toward you, says Cook.
 As you move around the yard, switch which side of the body you lead with, so you work both sides—like you would with a gym exercise.
 And as always, lift piles of leaves with your knees, not your back.

 It’s important to plan what will happen to the leaves you collect.
 Composting them yourself is best, says Cook, because in the spring, you can turn around and use that mulch for your yard, garden, or flower beds.
 If you don’t have the space or ability to compost yourself, many municipal governments or companies will come and pick up your leaves.
 Check your local government website to arrange it with them ahead of time.

 “The worst outcome is if they wind up in a landfill somewhere,” says Cook.

-To maintain a healthy lawn throughout the year, you’re probably going to have to go out there and rake awayf.
-But hopefully, you can deal with it as quickly and painlessly as possible—and get a good workout to boot.
+To maintain a healthy lawn throughout the year, you’re probably going to have to go out there and rake away.
+But hopefully, you can get rid of those leaves as quickly and painlessly as possible—and get a good workout to boot.